Scientific Name: Vespa mandarinia

 How Do I Distinguish It From Native Species?

-Northern giant hornets’ distinguishing feature is their size.
-There is not a native species of wasp or hornet in Washington State that grows to the size that northern giant hornets regularly do.
-In addition to their large size, their yellow/orange heads are another identifying feature.
+The northern giant hornet’s distinguishing feature is its size.
+There is not a native species of wasp or hornet in Washington State that grows to the size of a northern giant hornet.
+In addition to its large size, its yellow or orange head is another identifying feature.